datacite/metadata-reports/preprints/index.md

 ![](figure/datacite_preprints_OSF_plot.png)<!-- -->

+The large peak in December 2017 (also observed in the overall figure) seems to be largely, but not completely attributable to OSF.

+## ResearchGate

 What happened with DOI registration for preprints outside of OSF?
 For example at ResearchGate?

 ```r
 last_month <- ceiling_date(now() - months(1), "month")